portato-io/portatoapp/README.md

 ## Deployment with Firebase

-Start by adding the API key to your environment f   ile.
+Start by adding the API key to your environment file.
 To do so, create a ´.env.local´ in the portato directory if you don't already have it.

 Add the following to your environment file: